 Duke of Edinburgh Awards

-The Duke of Edinburgh Awards are nationally recognised qualifications for young people in the UK.
+The Duke of Edinburgh Awards (DofE) are nationally recognised qualifications for young people in the UK.
 The Awards are designed to encompass and develop the key features in young people that are most looked for by by employers and universities.

 What does a Duke of Edinburgh Award involve?